sous-chefs/postgresql/README.md

 manages the configuration for the server:

-* generates a strong default password (via `openssl`) for `postgres`
+* generates a strong default password (via `openssl`) for `postgres` (TODO: This is broken, as it disables the password.)
 * sets the password for postgres
 * manages the `postgresql.conf` file.
 * manages the `pg_hba.conf` file.